 15 Best Things to Do in Petrified Forest National Park

-Once a stop off Historic Route 66, Petrified Forest National Park in the Painted Desert of northern Arizona is one of the most uniquely beautiful National Parks in the country!
+Once a stop off Historic Route 66, Petrified Forest National Park in the heart of the Painted Desert of northern Arizona is one of the most uniquely beautiful National Parks in the country!

 By this, I mean that Petrified Forest is quite different from others like Zion, Glacier, or the nearby Grand Canyon, in that many of the best things to see and do are all concentrated within a relatively small area.